 A feature I absolutely love is the switch to disable system keys.
 It’s placed next to the LCD screen, and when turned on, you no longer need to worry about accidentally minimizing your game because you pressed the Windows key.

 The only underwhelming part of the G510 gaming keyboard is the LCD screen.
 It’s cool that it has a little RSS reader and can check your POP3 email; for actual gaming though, it’s just not supported by enough games.
-Logitech has a list on their website with games that support the use of the LCD screen, but it’s underwhelming to say the least.
+Logitech has a, but it’s underwhelming to say the least.
 World of Warcraft is one of those games, but other than that, many popular games are missing in action.
 Still, it’s a cool thing to have if your game supports it, and it not, seeing your CPU and RAM usage at a glance is certainly something that comes in handy.

 Non-Gaming with the G510